 Next, a moon and stars unit study wouldn’t be complete with Oreo cookies!
 First, read about the moon phases in The Smithsonian Eyewitness Explorer Night Sky Detective.
 Second, use the Oreo moon phases matching worksheet from Simply Learning Kids along with some Oreos to replicate the phases of the moon.
 Finally, don’t forget to take a picture of your project before you eat it!

 No one knows how many stars are in the universe.
 Some scientists estimate that there may be 100 billion trillion.
 Have your students write out that number and see how many zeros it takes.
 How many stars does your student think there are in the universe?
 Have them write out that number, too.

 Next, if your students enjoyed the story Archimedes and the Golden Crown audiobook, have them learn about Archimedes’ Osteomachion Math Puzzle.
 This puzzle is the oldest math puzzle and is similar to a tanagram.
 The osteomachion is sometimes called Stomachion Math Puzzle.
 You’ll find several versions on Pinterest or use these instructions from TeachBesideMe.com

 For families that use narration to work on grammar, here is a narration page.
 This narration page uses quotes from Gail Gibbon’s The Moon Book.
 There are different quotes for each of the three levels (primary, intermediate, and secondary) that target different grammatical concepts.

 I’ve created a list of vocabulary to go with the astronomy and astronauts unit.
-You can use these picture cards as a word wall, as flash cards, as writing prompts, or as spelling words.
+You can use these picture cards as a word wall or as flashcards.
+Or you could use them as writing prompts and spelling words.

 Manuscript copy work